-Logically, brand new cars should cost less to maintain.
-At the same time, it also depends on how well maintain you want you car to be.
-If you are intending to own a Porsche, we suggest setting aside at least $2,000 per year on servicing and parts replacement.
-You may not need parts replacement every year, but when you do, it’s will easily cost you more than $2,000.
+Logically, brand-new cars should cost less to maintain and if you buy them from the authorised dealer, there would be a warranty on major parts.
+At the same time, it also depends on how well-maintained you want your car to be.
+If you are intending to own a Porsche, we suggest setting aside at least $3,000 per year on servicing and parts replacement especially if you have an older vehicle.
+You may not need parts replacement every year, but when you do, it will easily cost you more than $3,000.

 Total Cost Of Owing A Porsche

 Here’s the total cost of owning a Porsche Boxster in Singapore.
-Figures shown are annual cost
+Figures shown are the annual cost

 |Porsche 718 Boxster (PDK 2.0)||Porsche Boxster 2.7A (2007)|